When it comes to styling, it might seem like people with long hair have it all.

 The ease of curling your short layered hair with an iron definitely starts with picking the right tool.

-When it comes to curling irons versus wands, curling irons may be better for your short hair.
+When it comes to curling irons versus wands, curling irons may be better (and more effective) for your short hair.

 Short hair may be harder to wrap around wands because they don’t come with clamps and you’re a lot more prone to burning your fingers.
 Yikes!